-Make a single application of 2 pounds per acre on established Red clover stands (at least 9 months).
+Make a single application of 1.6 quarts per acre on established Red clover stands (at least 9 months).
 Apply this product when Red clover is dormant (October 15 to December 15).
-Do not apply to seedling Red clover and do not replant treated area to any crop within one year after last application as injury to subsequent crops may result.
-Aerial application is prohibited.
+Do not apply to seedling Red clover and do not replant treated area to any crop within one year after last application, as injury to subsequent crops may result.
 Treatment will control annual weeds such as Bluegrass, Chickweed, Hawksbeard, Rattail fescue, Ryegrass and Velvetgrass.
+AERIAL APPLICATION IS PROHIBITED.

-Sorghum - Grain (Southwestern States)
+Sorghum-Grain (Southwestern States)

-Apply 0.25 to 0.5 pound per acre.
+Apply 0.2 to 0.4 quart per acre.
 Add a surfactant.
 Apply as a directed post-emergence broadcast or band spray after Sorghum is 15 inches tall to control weeds 2 to 4 inches in height.
 DO NOT SPRAY OVER TOP OF SORGHUM.
-Use the lower rate on Broadleaved weeds up to 2 inches tall; use the higher rate on grasses up to 2 inches and Broadleaved weeds up to 4 inches tall.
-When the lower rate is used, a second application may be made, if needed, provided the amount applied in one crop year does not exceed 0.5 pound per acre.
+Use the lower rate on Broadleaf weeds up to 2 inches tall; use the higher rate on grasses up to 2 inches and Broadleaf weeds up to 4 inches tall.
+When the lower rate is used, a second application may be made, if needed, provided the amount applied in one crop year does not exceed 0.4 quart per acre.
 Treatment of weeds under drought stress is usually ineffective.

-Do not replant treated areas to crops other than Corn or Cotton within 4 months following band treatment and 6 months following broadcast treatment, as crop injury may result.
-Aerial application is prohibited.
+Do not replant treated areas to crops other than Corn or Cotton within 4 months following band treatment and 6 months following broadcast treatment as crop injury may result.
+AERIAL APPLICATION IS PROHIBITED.